strawberry-graphql/strawberry/CONTRIBUTING.md

 ```

 Your code must always be accompanied by corresponding tests.
 If tests are not
-present your code will not be merged.
+present, your code will not be merged.

 #### Pull requests